Steiner and Mainstream Education

 We believe that a small school offers many advantages and provides a more personalised learning experience.
 A priority in our school is nurturing a students individuality, and developing both leadership and team skills in preparation for independent living.
 Being a small school gives us opportunity to provide authentic experiences to grow these skills and attributes.

 We offer mainstream composite classes R-3 and 4-7.
-We begin our days with literacy and numeracy blocks for R-2, 3-4 and 5-7 groups.
 These small group sessions allow for individualised and targeted learning opportunities.
 We believe every child is unique, with different needs and interests and that small groups assist teachers to plan in ways that respond to those needs and interests.
 The Australian Curriculum is flexible, allowing schools and teachers to personalise student learning.
 Students also have the opportunity to work in combined composite classes to share ideas and collaborate with peers.

 In the afternoons the students from both streams come together for music, PE and health, language (Chinese), soft and hard handwork(design technology) and garden science.
 Our families and local community support us in this and we work together to provide expertise in a caring educational environment.